opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 ---
 layout: default
-title: Peer Forwarder
+title: Peer forwarder
 nav_order: 12
 ---

 # Peer Forwarder

-Peer Forwarder is an HTTP service that performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
+Peer forwarder is an HTTP service that performs peer forwarding of an `event` between Data Prepper nodes for aggregation.
 This HTTP service uses a hash-ring approach to aggregate events and determine which Data Prepper node it should handle on a given trace before rerouting it to that node.
-Currently, Peer Forwarder is supported by the `aggregate`, `service_map_stateful`, and `otel_trace_raw` [processors]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/processors/).
+Currently, Peer forwarder is supported by the `aggregate`, `service_map_stateful`, and `otel_trace_raw` [processors]({{site.url}}{{site.baseurl}}/data-prepper/pipelines/configuration/processors/processors/).

-Peer Forwarder groups events based on the identification keys provided by the supported processors.
+Peer forwarder groups events based on the identification keys provided by the supported processors.
 For `service_map_stateful` and `otel_trace_raw`, the identification key is `traceId` by default and cannot be configured.
 The `aggregate` processor is configured using the `identification_keys` configuration option.
-From here, you can specify which keys to use for Peer Forwarder.
+From here, you can specify which keys to use for Peer forwarder.
 See [Aggregate Processor page](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/aggregate-processor#identification_keys) for more information about identification keys.

 Peer discovery allows Data Prepper to find other nodes that it will communicate with.
 Currently, peer discovery is provided by a static list, a DNS record lookup, or AWS Cloud Map.